idaholab/virtual_test_bed/doc/content/msr/msfr/thermo_model.md

 !listing msr/msfr/thermochemistry/thermo.i block=ChemicalComposition

-Next, the auxiliary variables of the temperature and pressure are specified as `tfuel_nod` and `pressure_nod` respetively.
+Next, the auxiliary variables of the temperature and pressure are specified as `tfuel_nod` and `pressure_nod` respectively.
 It should be noted that the element Auxiliary variables were already declared in the `GlobalParams` block.
-Lastly, a `reinitilization_type` is specified to use cached Thermochimica solutions to speed up calculations.
+Lastly, a `reinitialization_type` is specified to use cached Thermochimica solutions to speed up calculations.

 #### Auxiliary Variables